 The licensing authority will then advertise notice of the application in the vicinity of the premises, inviting further representations from interested parties and responsible authorities (and club members).
 Representations can only be made within a period of 28 consecutive days after receipt of the application.

-The notice of application will also be displayed at Church Square House, Civic Centre, and the Local Link office nearest the premises or club between 9.30am and 4.30pm Monday to Friday.
+The notice of application will also be displayed at Church Square House and the Local Link office nearest the premises or club between 9.30am and 4.30pm Monday to Friday.
 The notice will also be advertised on the council’s website.